Affem Kabyé Clinic Borehole System Project – Togo

 Along with staff from the Department of Hydraulics and Sanitation who will monitor the well “indefinitely” (the well data becomes part of the official borehole well database, and as such is included in periodic field monitoring by technicians based in each Prefecture), the contract for well drilling states a one-year guarantee provided by the drilling company.
 Problems with pump and borehole functioning are typically resolved in the first month of use.

-Proper screening of the borehole and submersible pump placement relative to the static water table often mitigate most common problems.
+Proper screening of the borehole and submersible pump placement relative to the static water table often mitigates the most common problems.
 However, any mechanical problems surfacing in the first year will be the responsibility of the drilling company.

 The clinic staff will be responsible for maintaining a well repair account which will be funded from the sale of medicines.
 The clinic will decide a nominal fee for water use should the water account be insufficient, or the community will be asked to contribute directly to the costs.